kiwi0fruit/jats/README.md

 * axis is skipped if 0.00 ≤ round(|x|) < 0.3
 * notation example: ENT(-IR+er-IC+ec-U)
 * first E is obtained from (−IR, +ER, −IC, +EC) vector via projecting on (0.5, 0.5, 0.5, 0.5) direction.

+### 11.8.1 Brackets - difference between reference types names and survey results names

+Reference types names are without brackets as postfix like "−ER" has only theoretical meaning.
+It only helps to pick the right reference cognitive functions stack.
+But when we have survey results notation we are no longer sure about the stack and only have values of positions on independent axes.

 --------